jstrube/LC_with_Julia_examples/Snowmass/README.md

 All other software can be installed through the Julia package manager.

 ## Getting Started
-If you want to run the examples as scripts, you need to convert them to julia scripts, either by executing `jupyter nbconvert --to=script <name of notebook>`, or by copying and pasting the lines into a new file or into the julia command line (called REPL).

 1. After installation, start the julia executable.
 You will see a prompt.
 1. Type `]` to enter the package manager mode.